Building a Strategic People Analytics Function

 Building and Scaling a Data-Driven HR Culture

-Scaling value with a consulting and Tech approach - Data Flow
+Scaling value by combining a Consulting + Technology approach – Data Flow

 In a push strategy insights perish/ get out-dated very quickly, which puts pressure to transform insights into action, test hypotheses, and use presentations to create storytelling that should eventually be transformed into a dashboard.
 The C-level is informed of the different insights and is eager to understand how to improve business performance.
 The People Analytics team needs time to experiment on the critical insights in order to find causality and scale the action plan to the whole organization.